morrisjdev/Linq4JS/README.md

 ### ThenBy & ThenByDescending

-Order Array by additional Properties in combination with OrderBy/OrderByDescending
+Orders array by additional properties in combination with OrderBy/OrderByDescending

 ```javascript
 var array = [